-- You will be informed as soon as provision is being made for your child. - You will be kept informed about your child's progress and your views and support are highly valued. - The school will seek your permission before consulting any outside agency and we will tell you in advance when a professional is visiting the school. - Any reports produced by professionals will be shared with you. - You will be sent a copy of all reviews and targets. - There are always opportunities for you to come into school on either an informal or formal basis to discuss concerns with the class teacher, SENDCo, the Head Teacher or the school family support worker.
+- You will be informed as soon as provision is being made for your child. - You will be kept informed about your child's progress and your views and support are highly valued. - The school will seek your permission before consulting any outside agency and we will tell you in advance when a professional is visiting the school. - Any reports produced by professionals will be shared with you. - You will be sent a copy of all reviews and targets. - There are always opportunities for you to come into school on either an informal or formal basis to discuss concerns with the class teacher, SENDCo or the Head Teacher.